How Often Do Motor Vehicle Accidents Lead To Injury?

 Unsafe Vehicles

-If manufacturers effectively implement essential measures in producing vehicles, auto defect-related accidents could be prevented.
+Automobile defect-related accidents could be prevented if manufacturers effectively implement essential measures in producing vehicles.
 These include adhering to front and side impact regulations and equipping cars with electronic stability control to avoid oversteering.
 Without these critical safety measures, the risk of injury during an accident increases significantly.

 The Location Of Impact